kriskowal/gtor/README.md

 For the purposes of a smooth animation of a continuous behavior, the frame rate is a sensible polling frequency.
-We can infer a continous progress time series from the last known estimated time of completion.
+We can infer a continuous progress time series from the last known estimated time of completion.

 ```js